geunee20/geunee20.github.io/_posts/2024-05-15-Controller-Design-Day-1.md

 ### B. Subsystem - Moving Base

 Figure 9 shows the moving base subsystem.
 Similar to the revolute joint, the translational axis of prismatic joints is the z-axis.
-Therefore, we need to rotate the joint's frame to align the joint's z-axis with the world frame's x-axis.
+Therefore, I need to rotate the joint's frame to align the joint's z-axis with the world frame's x-axis.

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-15-Controller-Design-Day-1/09_sub_system_base.png" class="img-fluid rounded z-depth-1" %}